Cardiothoracic Surgery Residencies & Fellowships

 Dr. Abbot came to Atlanta in 1945 after completing his thoracic surgery residency at Washington University in St. Louis, and was one of the city's first fully trained thoracic surgeons.
 In 1951, Dr. Abbott and William Hopkins, MD, performed Georgia's first successful intracardiac procedure for a patient with mitral valve stenosis at Emory University Hospital.

-I came to Emory after completing my residency at Massachusetts General Hospital in 1979, and was appointed chief of Emory Cardiothoracic Surgery and director of the residency in 1990.
-I stepped down as chief in 2017, but remain clinically and academically active within the Division and the School of Medicine.
-The eminently qualified Michael Halkos, MD, is the current chief of Emory CT Surgery.
+Robert Guyton, MD, was recruited to Emory after completing his residency at Massachusetts General Hospital in 1979.
+He was appointed chief of Emory Cardiothoracic Surgery and director of the residency in 1990, serving with distinction for more than two decades.
+Dr. Guyton stepped down as chief in 2017, and renowned adult cardiothoracic and robotic cardiac surgeon Michael Halkos, MD, assumed the position.

-I'm proud to say that Emory CT Surgery has never stopped evolving and remains a distinguished institution.
+I'm proud to be a member of Emory CT Surgery, which has never stopped evolving and remains a prestigious institution.
 Our faculty are diverse, versatile, and at the top of their respective specialties; our research is innovative, relevant, and impactful; and our trainees have the opportunity to learn from the best as they rotate between multiple facilities, encounter hundreds of patients and virtually every condition, and perform a wide spectrum of both tried-and-true and cutting-edge procedures.